hliu23/research/README.md

 #### Plan for data
 - correlation and trendline for each, meet with all the data
 - under .5 - weakly correlated

+- 3.8.4 was collected while unplugged
+- and 3.8.2 was disrupted
+- rerun by changing release.txt, moving old data